ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Drag and Drop.rst

         }
     }

-The keys property of the `DropArea </sdk/apps/qml/QtQuick/DropArea/>`__ will only allow an item with a matching key in its Drag.keys property to be dropped on it.
+The keys property of the :ref:`DropArea <sdk_qtquick_droparea>` will only allow an item with a matching key in its Drag.keys property to be dropped on it.

 .. rubric:: GridView
    :name: gridview

 *GridView* adds drag and drop to a
-`GridView </sdk/apps/qml/QtQuick/draganddrop#gridview>`__, allowing you to reorder the list.
+`GridView </sdk/apps/qml/QtQuick/draganddrop/#gridview>`_ , allowing you
+to reorder the list.
 It also uses a DelegateModel to move a delegate item to the position of another item it is dragged over.